lean-mind/huella-positiva/backend/README.md

           4ª.
 Use this method.

--   Update photo.
+-   UPDATE PHOTO.
 Endpoint POST http://localhost:8080/api/v1/volunteers/photo-upload

-    This steps require the access token and the XSRF-TOKEN.
+    These steps require the access token and the XSRF-TOKEN.
 Steps to test in postman:

           1ª.
 Register a Volunteer.
           2ª.
 Login as Volunteer.
           3ª.
 Use this method.

--   Fetch profile information volunteer.
+-   FETCH PROFILE INFORMATION VOLUNTEER.
 Endpoint GET http://localhost:8080/api/v1/volunteers/fetchProfileInformation

-    This steps require the access token.
+    These steps require the access token.
 Steps to test in postman:

           1ª.
 Register a Volunteer.
           2ª.
 Login as Volunteer.
           3ª.
 Use this method.

--   Update profile information volunteer.
+-   UPDATE PROFILE INFORMATION VOLUNTEER.
 Endpoint POST http://localhost:8080/api/v1/volunteers/updateProfileInformation

-    This steps require the access token and the XSRF-TOKEN.
+    These steps require the access token and the XSRF-TOKEN.
 Steps to test in postman:

           1ª.
 Register a Volunteer.
           2ª.
 Login as Volunteer.